Meet the Kindermusik and Young Years Educators

-Obtained her B.A. in Christian Education summa cum laude with strong emphasis in child development, music and piano performance from John Brown University, where she won the Biblical Studies Faculty and Outstanding Cathedral Choir Member Awards.
-She taught at her own Kindermusik music studio in South Bend, Indiana from 1998 – 2001, joining Kindermusik Academy of St. Louis and the Community Music School in 2001.
-She has taught and developed curriculum for preschool and elementary choirs and is also an experienced piano teacher.
-Maureen is currently the accompanist for Francis Howell Central High School and the St. Charles County Youth Choirs.
+Obtained her B.A. in Christian Education summa cum laude with emphasis in child development, music and piano performance from John Brown University, where she won the Outstanding Cathedral Choir Member and Biblical Studies Faculty Awards.
+She taught at her own Kindermusik studio in South Bend, Indiana from 1998 – 2001, joining Kindermusik Academy of St. Louis and the Community Music School in 2001.
+She has taught and developed curriculum for preschool and elementary choirs and is an experienced piano teacher.
+In addition to her role at CMS, Maureen is also the Music Director at Church of the Resurrection and accompanist for Francis Howell Central High School and the St. Charles County Youth Choir.
 In the summer of 2011 the touring choir of SCCYC traveled to Williamsburg, VA and Washington, DC where they were invited to perform at the historic Bruton Parish (home congregation of George Washington and Thomas Jefferson) and First Baptist Church (attended by President Carter).
 They were also invited to be the clinic choir for Master Classes taught by Dr. Henry Leck, world renowned conductor of children's choirs.
-Maureen and her husband Jerry, also a musician, have a 19-year-old daughter, Hannah, who is a graduate of Kindermusik and continues to nurture a love for all genres of music.
+Maureen and her husband Jerry, also a musician, have a college-age daughter, Hannah, who is a graduate of Kindermusik and continues to nurture a love for all genres of music.

 [Miss Mo is] "A gem!
 Warm, nurturing, passionate about kids, music and learning.
 Very positive and interactive.
 My son pays close attention and has increased attention span. . .we're huge fans of this program" . . .
 Meagan Mottl, mother of Beacan, age 2-1/2; "Miss Mo is excellent with kids" . . .
 Katie Dolan, mother of Jack, age 2.